Editor’s Note: This article was originally published in June 2016. Hotel rates can vary.

 The relationship worked: Rail travelers needed somewhere to sleep, so railroad companies got into the lodging business.

-Though the earliest railroad hotels in the United States were primarily for railway workers, later hotels catered to the lavish lifestyles of Gilded Age travelers.
+Though the earliest railroad hotels in the USA were primarily for railway workers, later hotels catered to the lavish lifestyles of the Gilded Age.

 “The people who are taking long-distance railroad excursions in the 1880s, 1890s, are generally quite well-to-do people,” said Andrew Sandoval-Strausz, a professor at the University of New Mexico and author of “Hotel: An American History.”